FRCTeam4500/Documentation/2023/Hardware/SparkMax Controllers.md

 Additionally, there are software tools such as the WPILib's SmartDashboard or CTRE's **Phoenix Tuner** that can be used to visualize the motor's position and assist with determining the desired position.
 These tools can also be useful for fine-tuning the motor's position control during testing and competition.

 ### How to use Phoenix Tuner to see motor positions

-Phoenix Tuner is a software tool that is used to tune and monitor various performance parameters of the REV Robotics SparkMax motor controllers.
-To see the position values of the motor, you will need to connect your SparkMax controller to the Phoenix Tuner software.
-Here are the steps to view the position values using Phoenix Tuner:

 1. Connect your SparkMax controller to your computer using a USB cable.
 (There is usually a USB-C port on the bottom of the controller)